r0d0lf0/health-miles/README.md

 ### Getting Started
 Make sure you have Node installed v4.2.0+ or greater.

+	METHOD #1

 	  npm install
-	gulp
 	  ./start-selenium.sh
       gulp test --on local --in e2e

-    OR (as of 12/7/2015)
+      ./stop-selenium.sh

+    METHOD #2

+      npm install
+      npm test

+    METHOD #3

       ./run.sh

+    NOTE - Make sure on MACOSX to download phantomjs first and put it in the base directory.

 'npm install' will install node modules specified in the package.json;
 'gulp' will build the application which includes cleaning, linting and transpiling code from es6 to es5. './start-selenium-standalone.sh' will start a local standalone instance of selenium. 'gulp test --on local --in e2e' will run tests on your local machine in the e2e environment.